Finch: Benchmarking Finance & Accounting across Spreadsheet-Centric Enterprise Workflows: Introduction

 To answer this, we introduce \textsc{Finch}, an enterprise-grade F\&A benchmark sourced from authentic enterprise environments. \textsc{Finch} captures the intrinsic complexity of professional work through:

-\begin{itemize} \item \textbf{In-the-wild enterprise sourcing}: \textsc{Finch} is built around authentic enterprise spreadsheets, emails, and PDFs from real-world enterprise workspaces---primarily Enron~\cite{enrondata_pst} (about 15,000 spreadsheet files and 500,000 emails from 150 executives and employees) and EUSES~\cite{fisher2005euses} (about 450 financial spreadsheets from various sources), along with securities and asset management firms, global organizations such as World Bank~\cite{worldbank_idr_2024}, and Canadian and British governments~\cite{financecanada_fiscalref_2025,hmt_pesa_2023}.
-Documents are large, cross-referenced, and messy---containing rich multimodal artifacts such as tables, formulas, charts, pivots, and images.
+\begin{itemize} \item \textbf{In-the-wild enterprise sourcing}: \textsc{Finch} is built around authentic enterprise spreadsheets, emails, and PDFs from real-world enterprise workspaces---primarily Enron~\cite{enrondata_pst} (about 15,000 spreadsheet files and 500,000 emails from 150 executives and employees) and EUSES~\cite{fisher2005euses} (about 450 financial spreadsheet files from various sources), along with financial institutions, global organizations, and government agencies, including the International Debt Report 2025, World Bank 2024 reports, Adidas 2024 financial statement, Public Accounts of Canada 2024~\cite{worldbank_idr_2024,financecanada_fiscalref_2025,hmt_pesa_2023}, etc. Documents are large, cross-referenced, and messy---containing rich multimodal artifacts such as tables, formulas, charts, pivots, and images.

 \item \textbf{Rigorous construction process}: We propose a novel workflow construction pipeline grounded in real collaborative context of emails and versioned artifacts.
 We induce workflows from enterprise email threads and attachments, where collaborators naturally describe, discuss, and track workflows as part of their daily work.
-And we propose an LLM-assisted, expert-verified method to derive workflows by analyzing changes across versioned spreadsheets, surfacing the underlying goals that drive professionals’ work.
+We also propose an LLM-assisted, expert-verified method to derive workflows by analyzing changes across versioned spreadsheets, surfacing the underlying goals that drive professionals’ work.
 Annotators must reason over large multi-sheet workbooks, and subtle version deltas to infer what the original analyst was trying to achieve, making the annotation process substantially more difficult than curating QA pairs over isolated tables. \end{itemize}

 We compile 172 meticulously annotated, enterprise-grade workflows built on 1,710 spreadsheets, along with PDFs and other artifacts, collectively capturing the compositional, messy, knowledge-intensive, and collaborative nature of real work.
 Each workflow spans one or more interdependent tasks---data entry, editing, retrieval, calculation, modeling, validation, translation, visualization, and reporting---mirroring how professionals actually work on artifact manipulation and creation.
+Beyond their compositional task structure, \textsc{Finch} workflows demand substantial multi-step agent interaction: a case study on 20 representative workflows reveals that each requires a median of 16 tool calls (range: 6--107).